 Shannon Puopolo concentrates her business litigation in the area of real estate litigation.
 Specifically, she handles matters including title insurance claims, creditors' rights in bankruptcy and foreclosure proceedings, actions by third party purchasers in foreclosure, lien and tax deed sales.
 Shannon also handles partnership disputes, trust modification litigation, association law matters, lien foreclosures, reforeclosures, lien collection matters, residential and commercial evictions and ejectment proceedings.
 She is admitted to practice in Florida state court, as well as the United States District Court for the Middle and Southern Districts of Florida.

 Shannon contributes to the firm's Legal Scoop on Southwest Florida Real Estate blog and her recent posts, include:

-In 2012, Shannon was recognized by Florida Super Lawyers® magazine as a “Rising Star” in the field of business litigation, which recognizes the top 2.5% of young attorneys in the State.
+Shannon has been recognized by Florida Super Lawyers® magazine as a “Rising Star” in the field of business litigation for five consecutive years (2012-2016), which recognizes the top 2.5% of young attorneys in the State.